Baptisms at Holy Trinity, Ilkeston

 We become members of the Church (God’s Family) by being baptized.
 We prepare people for Baptism as children and as adults.
 Those who want to become more committed are prepared for Confirmation.

-If you are baptized and are now interested in being prepared for Confirmation, please contact one of the clergy.
+If you are baptized and are now interested in being prepared for Confirmation, please contact our Parish Priest.

 Frequently Asked Questions